smackie/XcodeGen/Docs/ProjectSpec.md

 - `target: name` - links to another target
 - `framework: path` - links to a framework
 - `carthage: name` - helper for linking to a Carthage framework
 - `sdk: name` - links to a dependency with the SDK.
-This can either be a relative path within the sdk root or a single filename that references a framework (.framework) or lib (.tbd)
+This can either be a relative path within the sdk root or a single filename that references a framework (.framework) or lib (.tbd or .a)

 **Linking options**: